 Nowhere is this more true than in direct mail marketing.
 Mail is a very personal thing and it must be a highly personalized marketing channel in order to achieve success.
 When you look through your mail, you are subconsciously looking for anything familiar to you, for example, a friend's name, your bank's logo, and other things that relate to you personally.
 This is what we must leverage in our direct mail campaigns in order to get results.

 Personalizing Your Postcards

 Fortunately, there are direct mail marketing platforms that allow you to precisely target your campaigns.
 This makes it fairly simple to create a highly personalized postcard design.
 Being able to target highly specific areas is important to personalizing your postcard designs because you can choose exactly what neighborhoods are going to receive your mailers.
-This means you can incorporate something in the postcard design which will be familiar to all of the people receiving them.
+This means you can incorporate something in the postcard design that will be familiar to all of the people receiving them.

-The subdivision has an entryway with a sign which all of the residents are used to seeing on a day-to-day basis on their way home.
+The subdivision has an entryway with a sign that all of the residents are used to seeing on a day-to-day basis on their way home.
 We took a picture of this entryway sign to include on the postcard.
 The recipients will easily recognize this landmark and it shows them that Real Turf is familiar with their area.
-Seeing this familiar sight on a piece of mail grabs their attention and makes it more likely that they'll stop to read the postcard rather than just tossing it in the junk pile without a second thought.
+Seeing this familiar sight on a piece of mail grabs their attention and makes it more likely that they'll stop to read the postcard rather than toss it in the junk pile without a second thought.

 We also added the greeting, "Hey Southfield" in big, bold text to compliment the picture.
 This serves as a way to open the dialogue as well, rather than leading with a sales pitch directly.